hbc/NGS_Data_Analysis_Course/sessionI/lessons/05_data_organization.md

 ## Learning Objectives

 * Understand the experiment and its objectives
-* Setting up for a NGS workflow
+* Setting up your project space for an NGS workflow
-* Learning best practices for project organization
+* Learning best practices for NGS analysis

 ## Understanding the dataset